 Scott Brodie

-Professional horse trainer, coach, mentor and facilitator of programs connecting veterans and first responders with fellow high achievers – the Thoroughbred ex-racehorse – to provide emotional connections and bonds to improve mental health wellbeing.
+Professional horse trainer, coach, mentor and facilitator of programs connecting veterans and first responders with fellow high achievers – the Thoroughbred ex-racehorse – to provide emotional connections and bonds to heal from service trauma and improve overall wellbeing.

 Scott Brodie is far more than an outstanding horseman.
 He has dedicated his life to coaching people whether that be in institutions, on the sporting field, or within the community in which he lives.